 Awareness activities are limitless, but here are some examples of how to engage in awarenss.

 1 in 2 women and 1 in 4 men experience sexual violence.
 There are survivors all around us and we can make a huge impact by connecting with healing and support.
-You can carry our card to give to a survivor, or you can place our flyers in your business or place of work.
+You can carry our cards to give to a survivor, or you can place our resource materials in your business or workplace.

-Follow us on social media and share to increase awareness and support or spread the word about sexual violence support and prevention on your own social media!
+Follow us on social media and share to increase awareness and support.

 The Clothesline Project

 The Clothesline Project is a powerful display of t-shirts decorated by survivors and loved ones.
 The shirts act as testimonials to the effects of sexual violence on campus, community, and state.
 You can request to decorate a shirt, have the Clothesline Project displayed at your business, place of work, event, or campus, or attend one of the Clothesline Project displays.